Bondwoo/bondwoo/README.md

 | 🕵️ **Anonymous by design** | Your identity stays yours |
 | 📲 **Mobile-friendly** | Chat from any device, anywhere |

-Groumeet is a great alternative to Omegle-style chat sites, random video chat apps, and traditional chat rooms — combining **text chat**, **video chat**, and **private messaging** in one clean, modern platform.
+Bondwoo is a great alternative to Omegle-style chat sites, random video chat apps, and traditional chat rooms — combining **text chat**, **video chat**, and **private messaging** in one clean, modern platform.

 ---

-## 🔎 Popular Searches Groumeet Answers
+## 🔎 Popular Searches Bondwoo Answers

 - Free chat rooms online
 - Random video chat with strangers